 - Floss between your teeth two times a day.
-Flossing will break up plaque and prevent tarter from forming.
+Flossing will break up plaque and prevent tartar from forming.
 Only dental professionals can remove tartar.

 - Use fluoride.
-Choose toothpastes and mouthwashes that have fluoride.
+Choose toothpaste and mouthwashes that have fluoride.
 Fluoride products will protect your enamel and prevent tooth decay.

 - Avoid cigarettes and other tobacco-based products.
-Smoking leads to tooth discolouration and decay.
+Smoking leads to tooth discoloration and decay.
 Try to eliminate tobacco-based products from your life.

 If you are ready for whiter teeth, contact us to set up a consultation for teeth whitening in Edmonton.
 We offer convenient hours so you can fit a visit into your busy schedule.
 Call 780-478-5457 today.

 Reasons for Teeth Whitening